Initial Registration with the Non-Profit Organizations/Public Charities Division

 Public charities not based in Massachusetts that would like to start doing business here must file the Short Form PC to get started.
 It is not necessary to send a copy of the organization's most recent 990 or financial statement with the Short Form PC.

 The Short Form should be submitted with a filing fee of $50 made payable to the Commonwealth of Massachusetts.
 Please note that the $50 filing fee accompanying the Short Form PC is in addition to the $100 registration fee.
-The $100 registration fee is required for all registrations received by the Division on or after 1/1/2011.
+The $100 registration fee is required for all registrations.

 The URS should be submitted with a filing fee of $50 made payable to the Commonwealth of Massachusetts.
-Please note that the $50 filing fee accompanying the Short Form PC is in addition to the $100 registration fee.
-The $100 registration fee is required for all registrations received by the Division on or after 1/1/2011.
+Please note that the $50 filing fee accompanying the URS is in addition to the $100 registration fee.
+The $100 registration fee is required for all registrations.

-If the organization's first fiscal year-end has already passed, it must report that year's financial data on a Form PC, and a Short Form PC may not be used because it is not designed to convey financial information.
+If the organization is registering after its initial fiscal year end date has already passed, it must report that year's financial data on a Form PC, and a Short Form PC may not be used because it is not designed to convey financial information.
 If the organization has been in existence for several years, back filings of up to four years are required.
 Please be sure to consult the Instructions for the Form PC before attempting to complete it.